 Let’s face it, we don’t enjoy paying annual fees for credit cards…

-It’s something that is simply tolerated due to the increased perks and returns we get by using them.
+It’s something that is simply tolerated due to the increased perks and rewards returns we get by using them.
 And one way to remove those fees is through high end banking packages.

 Most of Canada’s big banks have premium banking packages that come with a credit card annual fee waiver or rebate.
 Some of those packages can even have their monthly fees waived as well when you keep a minimum balance in your chequing account at all times.